beckthetech/the-fridge-door/README.md

 ## Description

 ##### A marketplace for buying and selling Audio and Video production equipment.
-User's can create an account to access the marketplace and view or list items for sale.
-User's can add category tags and image links to their items.
+Users can create an account to access the marketplace and view or list items for sale.
+Users can add category tags and image links to their items.

 ## Screenshots